Chitt13/se_project_aroundtheus/README.md

 # Description

-This project tasked me with making a responsive web page, using flex and grid layouts, with only a Figma design to go off of.
+This project tasked me with making a responsive web design, using flex and grid layouts, with only a Figma design to go off of.

 # Technologies & Techniques